jonbenfri/smart-plug-control/README.md

 # Basic Setup (Standalone)

 ## Connect to device's WiFi network
-Out of the box or after a full reset, smart plugs will emit their own WiFi network.
-To connect to this network, first find the correct network, e.g. "TP-LINK_Smart Plug_XXXX" where XXXX are the last four hexadecimal numbers in the mac address (see sticker on back of smart plug, unique for each device).
+Smart plugs emit their own WiFi network out of the box or after a full reset.
+To connect to this network using your master device (computer), scan for networks and find the correct network, e.g. "TP-LINK_Smart Plug_XXXX" where XXXX are the last four hexadecimal numbers in the mac address (see sticker on back of smart plug, unique for each device).

 ## Issue Basic Control Commands
-Now you can issue commands.
+Now that your master device (computer) is connected to the smart plug's WiFi network, you can issue commands.
 For example:
 ```python
 python2 tplink_smartplug.py -t 192.168.0.1 -c info
 python2 tplink_smartplug.py -t 192.168.0.1 -c on